byterubpay/byterub-site/_posts/2015-01-05-byterub-missive-2014-year-in-review.md

 *Other Core Team Projects*

-The two other projects the Core Team released in the year are the ByteRub DNS seeder (xmr-seeder), and URS, a Unique Ring Signature signing tool written in Go.
+The two other projects the Core Team released in the year are the ByteRub DNS seeder (btr-seeder), and URS, a Unique Ring Signature signing tool written in Go.
 Both of them are active contributions to the ByteRub infrastructure, and continue to be useful and fundamental on a daily basis.

 **External Projects: 2014**